insin/nwb/docs/guides/ReactComponents.md

 We also need to provide the global variable name for the UMD build to set.

-The convention in the React community seems to be a TitleCase version of your component or library's name, so let's go with `ReactLoadingButton`.
+The convention in the React community seems to be a TitleCase version of your module's name, so let's go with `ReactLoadingButton`.

 ```
 ?
 Which global variable name should the UMD build set?
 ReactLoadingButton